MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-quickbooks-data-migration.md

 ## What do I do after I migrate Data?
 After you migrate data, transactions have the status Unposted, so you can review them and make adjustments.
 To review the transactions, go to the page where you would normally find them.
 For example, to review unposted sales invoices, go to the Sales Invoices window.
 To review payment journals, go to the Payment Journals window.
 There are a few things in particular that you should do:
-If the transactions in QuickBooks Online had markup or discount amounts, you must manually add the amounts to the related transactions in Business Central before you post them.
+If the transactions in QuickBooks had markup or discount amounts, you must manually add the amounts to the related transactions in Business Central before you post them.
 If you are using value added tax (VAT), you may need to add a business posting group and a product posting group to the posting setup so that you can post VAT amounts.
 Verify the beginning balances for accounts in the general ledger.
-QuickBooks Online does not store the current balance for all accounts, so you might need to correct beginning balances.
+QuickBooks does not store the current balance for all accounts, so you might need to correct beginning balances.

 ## See Also
 [Importing Business Data from Other Finance Systems](across-import-data-configuration-packages.md)